teamwayne/doubleclick/floodlight-tags/readme.md

-# IAG Tealium Floodlight Tags
+# IAG Manage Floodlight Tags

-The `tealium-floodlight` tag is simply a custom Javascript in Tealium built for the purpose of simplifying the rollout of Google DoubleClick Floodlight tags.
+The `manage-floodlight` tag is simply a custom Javascript in manage built for the purpose of simplifying the rollout of Google DoubleClick Floodlight tags.

 ## Defining tags in the brand specific `tags` object

-Each brand (nrma, cgu, scic, sgio...) have its own tag structure, this tag structure is defined in a JSON object (see example below) which is stored in an Extension in Tealium, named **[BRAND] Double Click Programmatic: Tags Config Object**.
+Each brand (nrma, cgu, scic, sgio...) have its own tag structure, this tag structure is defined in a JSON object (see example below) which is stored in an Extension in Manage, named **[BRAND] Double Click Programmatic: Tags Config Object**.
 Floodlight tags are targeted based on the `pageId` of the global `dataLayer` object, (which is mapped to b.pageId).
 This is needed as some of the Drupal journeys don't change pathnames as new pages are displayed E.g. the CGU Boat Quote Start and Complete.

 The tag configuration should look like this: